AlexBoving/AlexBoving/README.md

 # Alexandre Boving

-I am Alexandre, a Belgian/Italian software engineer with expertise across the entire software life cycle, from design and architecture to implementation, testing, and deployment.
+I am Alexandre, a Belgian/Italian software engineer with expertise across the entire software life cycle, from design and architecture to implementation, testing, deployment, and maintenance.
 I excel in both front-end and back-end engineering, with a strong focus on building scalable, reliable, and efficient systems.
 I am deeply passionate about new AI technologies, and showcase related repositories.
 My work is driven by a commitment to innovation continous improvment, and delivering high-quality software/AI solutions tailored to user needs.

 I enjoy sports and social interactions because, at the end of the day, a computer is just a tool.